SebastianBC09/Countries-App/README.md

 ## 🎨 Design Features

-- Modern, clean UI with attention to detail
+- 🕹️ Modern, clean UI with attention to detail
-- Smooth animations and transitions using Framer Motion
+- 💫 Smooth animations and transitions using Framer Motion
-- Responsive grid layout for optimal viewing on all devices
+- 📱 Responsive grid layout for optimal viewing on all devices
-- Interactive data visualization with Recharts
+- 📊 Interactive data visualization with Recharts
-- Dark mode support with Tailwind CSS
+- 🌓 Dark mode support with Tailwind CSS

 ## ⚡ Performance Optimizations

-- Server and Client components optimization
+- 🔄 Server and Client components optimization
-- Image optimization with Next.js Image component
-- Lazy loading and code splitting
-- TypeScript for type safety
+- 🔍 TypeScript for type safety
-- Efficient state management with React hooks
+- 🎯 Basic state management with React hooks

 ## 🤝 Contributing